 If you have sensitive skin, it’s always best to dilute tea tree oil in a base oil (eg. olive oil), otherwise you may experience itchiness, irritation or redness.

 Tea tree oil should never be swallowed in its undiluted form as it can result in vomiting, diarrhea or excessive drowsiness.
-If you notice any of these symptoms please seek medical attention immediately.
+If you notice any of these side effects please seek medical attention immediately.
 Extra care should be taken when using tea tree oil near the eyes or genitals.

 Tea tree oil for scalp problems